 Purchase The Vikings (1958) On Blu-ray

 The Vikings (1958) is available now on blu-ray should you really want it.

 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not be representative of the blu-ray version

-That’s The Vikings blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s The Vikings blu-ray review, if you have any thoughts on this film you can leave a comment on our Facebook page.